-Coaches will depart from Huish Park at 12.30p.m. with no pick-up from Yeovil Bus Station on this occasion.
-Cost of travel will be £26.00 for Adults, with concessions available at £24.00.
+Coaches will depart from Huish Park at 7.45a.m.
+Cost of travel will be £29.00 for Adults, with concessions available at £27.00.
 Non-GWSC members are welcomed and will pay two pounds extra (or you can buy membership on the day).

 Down the other end from the away fans you'll see the Chadderton Road Stand.

 If you are training it from the South you will arrive at Manchester Piccadilly.
 You will need to get across to Manchester Victoria, which is a ten to fifteen minute walk or a short ride on the Metrolink away.
 If you have a through ticket it should be valid on the Metro.
 Choose the service with 'Bury' on the front.

 The old Oldham Loop Line has now closed and converted into an extension of the Manchester Metrolink.
 That new tram line is finally open, giving you a route from Manchester City Centre out to Rochdale, via Oldham.
 Note that if you take this service you need to get off at Westwood, and not any of the three Oldham stops.
 From Westwood, get off and walk down the hill.
 At the first set of traffic lights turn right onto Featherstall Road.
 Cross over a roundabout with Tesco on your right hand side.
 When you reach a second roundabout, take the first exit (left) and you will be walking alongside a dual carriageway.
 Cross the road at the first set of traffic lights and head towards B&Q. Follow this road past the B&Q and the stadium will be in front of you.